 Aggressive Advocacy Leads To Proven Results.

 Ernesto Gapasin continues to obtain outstanding results for his clients and attributes much of his success to years of experience, solid and disciplined courtroom skills, and a diligent work ethic.
 Facing a mandatory transition out of Military Justice due to an expected promotion to Major, Mr. Gapasin desired to continue litigating in Military Courtrooms around the world, and to continue defending our military service members.
-As a result, he left Active Duty and opened Newsom & Gapasin, LLC.
+As a result, he left Active Duty and opened Newsom & Gapasin, LLC, now Gapasin Law Group, LLC.
 He practices law on a global scale and will represent service members wherever they are stationed in the world.

 Mr. Gapasin has litigated a number of trials that have garnered high-profile media attention and that have been covered by major news outlets such as CNN, ABC News, Fox News, and even periodicals such as Rolling Stone.
 He also contributed to a multi-series documentary titled, The War Comes Home, by Elliot Smith of Bloomberg News, which is about service members who deploy to war but return with serious mental and behavioral issues.
 The Washington Post had contacted Gapasin to act as a subject-matter expert for articles involving a high-profile sex assault scandal at the Naval Academy involving allegations against several football players for the academy.
-Gapasin continues to provide his expertise to periodicals and news organizations when high-profile military cases arise.
+Gapasin focuses his practice on court-martial defense and continues to provide his expertise to periodicals and news organizations when high-profile military cases arise.

 Passionate about keeping the court-martial system honest, and about ensuring that all service members are treated fairly and with dignity and respect, Mr. Gapasin wants to win and dedicates his law career to making this happen.